omerwe/polyfun/README.md

 <br><br>

-# Approach 2: Computing prior causal probabilities via an L2-regularized extension of S-LDSC
+# PolyFun approach 2: Computing prior causal probabilities via an L2-regularized extension of S-LDSC
 This is done in two stages:

 #### 1. Create a munged summary statistics file in a PolyFun-friendly [parquet](https://parquet.apache.org) format.